kmgowda/SBK/README.md

 ```

 ### 4 - End to End Latency Mode
-In this mode, the Pravega benchmark tool writes and read the messages to the Pravega cluster and records the end to end latency.
+In this mode, the DSB tool writes and read the messages to the Pravega cluster and records the end to end latency.
 End to end latency means the time duration between the beginning of the writing event/record to stream and the time after reading the event/record.
 in this mode user must specify both the number of producers and consumers.
 The -throughput option (Throughput mode) or -events (late limiter) can used to limit the writers throughput or events rate.

 ```
 For example:
-<pravega benchmark directory>./run/pravega-benchmark/bin/pravega-benchmark  -controller tcp://127.0.0.1:9090  -stream streamname3  -segments 1  -producers 1 -consumers 1  -size 100  -throughput -1   -time 60
+<DSB directory>/run/DSB/bin/DSB  -controller tcp://127.0.0.1:9090  -stream streamname3  -segments 1  -producers 1 -consumers 1  -size 100  -throughput -1   -time 60

 The user should specify both producers and consumers count  for write to read or End to End latency mode. it should be set to true.
 The -throughput -1 specifies the writes tries to write the events at the maximum possible speed.